Dhaniya (Coriander) is one of the easiest herbs to grow at home, and doesn’t require a lot of space.

 Make sure to have drainage hole at the bottom for drainage of excess water.

 Potting soil with enough amount of nutrition will be good.

-Coriander is not a heavy feeder but loves sun so use of coco peat will ensure that the medium remains moist for a good amount of time.
+Coriander loves sun so use of coco peat will ensure that the medium remains moist for a good amount of time.
 You can also add cow dung for organic nutrition.

 A good potting soil mix for coriander looks like:

 Sowing of Seeds – How to plant dhania seeds

 When you are sowing your seeds then make sure to not overcrowd them as they will start to fight for nutrition.

 Keep at least a gap of 5-6 inches between them and sow it 0.5 to 1 inch deep into the potting mix (soil).